Move the earth, move your mind at the Bonavista Biennale | CBC News

 Rocks were also the focal point of a kite-making workshop in Port Union that was held on Thursday.
 Participants took impressions of boulders on paper, and then attached the would-be boulders to a kite to fly through the sky.

-Meghan Price, who led the workshop, said the event was "inviting people to think about this idea that rocks are always moving."
+Meghan Price, who led the workshop alongside painter Suzanne Nacha, said the event was "inviting people to think about this idea that rocks are always moving."

 "I think it goes back to the idea of accessing that earth time-scale, and maybe in order to engage with it we need to speed it up a little bit," she said.
 "Because our, you know, our life span is so short and our attention spans are even that much shorter."